hjwp/www.obeythetestinggoat.com/content/new_book_python_architecture.md

 Date: 2019-01-22 10:33
 Tags: book, architecture, design
 Author: Harry
-Summary: I'm working on a new book that picks up where the last one left off -- how to structure your code to be able to get the most out of your tests, and manage complexity over time.
+Summary: I'm working on a new book that picks up where the last one left off -- how to structure your code to be able to get the most out of your tests, but more importantly, manage complexity over time.

 ## How should we structure an application to get the most out of our tests?